CiscoDevNet/FMCAnsible/README.md

 An Ansible Collection that automates configuration management and execution of operational tasks on Cisco Firepower Management Console (FMC) devices using FMC REST API.

-_This file describes the development and testing aspects.
-In case you are looking for the user documentation, please check [FMC Ansible docs on DevNet](https://developer.cisco.com/site/fmc-ansible/)._

 ## Installation Guide

 The collection contains four Ansible modules: